Mcilhaggis/accessible-3d-scene-viewer-react/README.md

 Once you have your original gltf file, go to the folder it's in and run the following to process and rename the file.
 I think if its already a 2.0 glft file skip this step

 ```
- gltf-pipeline -i src/img/donut-pre-combine-layers.gltf -o dist/assets/gltf/donut.gltf -d
+ gltf-pipeline -i src/img/donutV2.gltf -o dist/assets/gltf/donutV2.gltf -d
 ```
-Convert the new gltf file into a jsx file with the following command.
+Navigate to the folder hosting the gltf file and convert the new gltf file into a jsx file with the following command.
 ```
-npx gltfjsx donut.gltf
+npx gltfjsx double-mushroom.gltf
 ```

+Export blender file as glft (combined)
+Drop into gltf folder - shouldn't need to run a node command

 ## Wants:
 - Render if there is more than one container on the webpage using its repsective json file to populate content.
 - Click/or tab on an area and use lookAt() to focus in on an area
 - Reduced motion and reduced color scheme considerations
 - A small window with any labelled text that is static at the side of the screen?
-- Insert GLTF model and interact with the different parts of a model

 ## Stretch goals
 - Having a test page for users to test lighting, camera position and scale